ovh/celery-director/README.md

 ## Installation

-Install the latest version of Director with pip (requires `Python 3.7` at least):
+Install the latest version of Director with pip (requires at least `Python 3.7`):

 ```bash
 pip install celery-director